 In Music we will be using Charanga.
-During the first half term the unit is called ‘How can we make friends when we sing together?’
-During the second half term it will be ‘How does music tell stories from the past?
-We will be learning to sing songs.
+During the first half term the unit is called ‘What songs can we sing to help us through the day.’
+During the second half term it will be ‘How does music teach us about looking after our planet’ We will be learning to sing songs.
 As part of using our imaginations, we will be composing some of our own lyrics to add to the song.
 We will also be learning to use glockenspiels and unpitched instruments to add a simple accompaniment to the music.
 Each week the children will have an opportunity to record their learning.

 Art and Design

 In art this term we will be learning about the famous painter Alfred Wallis.
 Our outcome will be designing and painting a seascape.

 We will be celebrating diversity by looking at the artist Wilhelmina Barns-Graham and our craft focus will be finding out about Sanderson.